-Creative practice-as-research and other publications and invited talks, keynotes and screenings of work are listed below.
-Public engagement activities are listed under the Further Info section.
+Creative practice-as-research projects and a selction of other publications, invited talks, keynotes and screenings of work are included below.

 Research includes projects such as In Time of Place, which investigates selected symbolic sites associated with Jewish identity, the Diaspora and the Holocaust.
 The project focuses on the creation of four creative practice-as-research films made in Dachau, Venice, Prague and Boston, and a series of publications.
 The films, each 30 minutes in length, adopt an experimental observational approach to consider the stature and significance of place, its layering, reinvention and interpretation.
 The weight of history, the role of public memory and the act of memorialization are repositioned in the films through documenting both private and public engagement with the diverse urban environments.
 Archival imagery is not used, underscoring the intent that the films are about the present, as informed by the past.

 The selection of sites for study and filming is guided by the fact that Venice is the site of a ghetto, where the term originated; Prague retains Europe’s oldest synagogue and Jewish cemetery; Dachau was the first Nazi state concentration camp, where the first prisoners to be executed were Jews; and Boston offers one of the most recent Holocaust memorial sites.
 All four films consider witnessing and the symbolic meaning of place in association with loss, absence, renewal and tourism.
 Most of the public who interact with the sites today were not first hand witnesses nor alive at the time of the Shoah.
 As such, the films engage with perceptions and debates on collective memory, cultural memory, and post-memory.
 The project also evaluates the way our digital culture influences how we interact with historic sites and use the camera to witness and situate our involvement.